"Subscribe to our newsletter."

 Where you put your signup form matters.

 Most businesses need all three.
 Landing page for dedicated campaigns, inline for organic capture, and a well-timed popup to catch the rest.
+Omnichannel or whatever the buzzword is this year.

 What Not to Do

 Don't hide the value.
 What exactly do they get?
 How often?
 What topics?
 Answer these questions in your signup copy.
+If you can't articulate why someone should subscribe, why would they?

-People don't sign up for newsletters.
 They sign up for:

-- Exclusive content they can't get elsewhere
+- Exclusive content they can't get elsewhere (Tim Ferriss model)

-- Specific benefits delivered consistently
+- Specific benefits delivered consistently (Morning Brew model)

-- Being part of something (social proof)
+- Being part of something (social proof, community feeling)

-- Solving a problem they have
+- Solving a problem they have (tactical advice, frameworks, templates)

 Your signup form should address at least one of these.
 Preferably two or three.
+"Subscribe to our newsletter" addresses none of them.
+That's why it doesn't work.

 Testing Your Forms